-Vector is the largest distributor of electricity in New Zealand, managing a rapidly expanding energy distribution network across the Auckland region, serving approximately 30 per cent of the NZ population, and representing one-third of the nation's gross domestic product (GDP).

-The Vector network area is centred on the Auckland isthmus, supplying 600,1121 ICPs between Mangawhai Heads in the north and Papakura in the south, including Waiheke Island in the Hauraki Culf.
+Vector is the largest distributor of electricity in New Zealand, managing a rapidly expanding energy distribution network across the Auckland region.
+The Vector network area is centred on the Auckland isthmus, supplying 612,9094 ICPs between Mangawhai Heads in the north and Papakura in the south, including Waiheke Island in the Hauraki Gulf.
 Our network is the largest of the electricity distribution businesses in New Zealand in terms of connected customers, peak demand and energy consumption.

 The geographical area map in Figure 3-1 shows the GXPs for the entire Vector network area (both the Northern and Auckland network regions) and their supply area boundaries.
 Neighbouring distribution networks operated by Northpower to the North and Counties Energy to the South can be seen in the figure.
-Table 3-1 provides a summary of the key network statistics of the Auckland and Northern regions as of 31 March 2022.
-In addition, Vector supplies a large customer at Lichfield (South Waikato) which is a stand-alone supply directly from a Transpower GXP (not shown in the figure below).
+Table 3-1 provides a summary of the key network statistics of the Auckland and Northern regions as of 31 March 2023.
+In addition, Vector owns and operates a zone substation, Lichfield, in the South Waikato that supplies a large industrial customer.
+The illustration below shows Northern and Auckland network regions (the Lichfield zone substation is not shown in the figure below).

-FIGURE 3.1: VECTOR NETWORK GEOGRAPHICAL AREA
+FIGURE 3.1: VECTOR NETWORK GEOGRAPHICAL AREA WITH SUPPLY REGIONS AND GXP AREAS

 MEASURE AUCKLAND NORTHERN VECTOR TOTAL

-Customer Connections 1 351,792 241,648 593,440
+Customer Connections5 356,786 246,917 603,707

-Overhead circuit network length (km) 2,838 5,398 8,236
+Overhead circuit network length (km) 2,822 5,405 8,227

-Underground circuit network length (km) 6,723 4,321 11,044
+Underground circuit network length (km) 6,806 4,434 11,241

 Grid Exit Points (GXP) 8 6 14

 Zone substations (zone substation) 58 55 113

-Peak Demand (MW) 2 1,138 727 1,807
+Peak Demand (MW) 6 1,095 674 1,759

-Energy throughput (GWh) 5,558 2,817 8,375
+Energy throughput (GWh) 5,618 2,845 8,462

-TABLE 3-1: KEY NETWORK STATISTICS (YEAR ENDED 31 MARCH 2022)
+TABLE 3-1: KEY NETWORK STATISTICS (YEAR ENDED 31 MARCH 2023)